Traenol/BasicCalculator/README.md

 # BasicCalculator
 # Week 3: Functions & Calculator
 A simple CLI calculator to practice using DRY coding principles, multiple code files, and function handling.
-The user enters a number, an operator, and another number, the program will procude the result.
-The user can then continue with further calculations, clear the current result, or close the calculator, or view the history log.
+The user enters a number, an operator, and another number, the program will produce the result.
+The user can then continue with further calculations, clear the current result, close the calculator, or view the history log.

 ## Project Requirements

 - One function per operation
-- User selectes operation
+- User selects operation
 - Minimize code duplication

 ## Secondary features